davidmreed/ktema-org-zola/content/articles/2023-01-24-understanding-build-orgs-environmental-dependencies.md

 The `ContentNote` sObject doesn't exist at all unless the Enhanced Notes feature is turned on, which is not the case in this build org.

-It's not just Apex that can create these dependencies.
-We see a different manifestation of the same underlying problem via this customization-based example, a Page Layout referencing Quick Actions that are exposed only when Chatter is turned on.

 Adding

 ```json